zenml-io/zenml/docs/book/introduction.md

 **Automated Deployments:** With ZenML, you no longer need to upload custom Docker images to the cloud whenever you want to deploy a new model to production.
-Simply define your ML workflow as a ZenML pipeline, let ZenML handle all the containerization, and have your model automatically deployed to a highly scalable Kubernetes deployment service like [Seldon](./user-guide/component-galery/model-deployers/seldon.md).
+Simply define your ML workflow as a ZenML pipeline, let ZenML handle the containerization, and have your model automatically deployed to a highly scalable Kubernetes deployment service like [Seldon](./user-guide/component-galery/model-deployers/seldon.md).